Pepijn98/discotify/README.md

-# rich-spotify-presence `0.1.3`
+# discotify `0.1.3`
-Spotify Rich Presence for Discord in TypeScript
+Spotify Rich Presence for Discord in TypeScript<br/>
+*shows your currently playing song as a fancy rich presence in Discord*

 ## Requirements
   - NodeJS: best to get v8 or above.
 Get the one for your OS [here](https://nodejs.org/en/download/package-manager)